lisajamhoury/olos-template/README.md

 npm start
 ```

-## Creating a peer Connection
+## Creating a Peer Connection

 This project uses [simple-peer-wrapper](https://github.com/lisajamhoury/simple-peer-wrapper) to create a peer connection via [simple-peer](https://github.com/feross/simple-peer).

 It **does not** include a signaling server, which is needed to create the peer connections!
 In order to run the project live, you will need to create your own signaling server using [simple-peer-server](https://github.com/lisajamhoury/simple-peer-server).

-Once you have created our signaling server, you create live peer connections between two browsers/users as follows:
+Once you have created a signaling server, you create live peer connections between two browsers/users as follows:

 ```javascript
 // in constants.js update the following variables as follows